 Delete in Lightroom, not on your camera

-When it comes to digital photography you can get a little trigger happy and there is a temptation if you’ve just taken a sequence of shots to do a little ad hock edit by deleting photos in the camera.
-The problem with this is that you will waste time you could be using getting another image; plus you are judging images by looking at them on tiny screen with possibly the glare of the sun is not the best way to view photographs.
+When it comes to digital photography you can get a little trigger happy and there’s a temptation if you’ve just taken a sequence of shots to do a little ad hock edit by deleting photos in camera.
+The problem with this is you’re distracting yourself from what is going on around you and you might miss a shot; plus judging images on a tiny screen with distractions like the glare of the sun is not the best way to view photographs.

 Far better to judge once you’ve imported images to a computer where they can be viewed on a larger screen.
 At first, instead of deleting images, I set their “flag” to rejected – this is a bit like a pre-delete.
 Go through your images in the library module and when you are sure you want to delete one press the X key, if want to un-reject an image press the U key.
 Once you’ve finished rejecting images press Cmd + Delete to ‘fully’ delete the rejected images.